-Directors who are classed as independent when appointed are not expressly required to maintain their independence for the duration of their mandates and, in such cases, should resign, and submit that decision to the Company for assessment.
+Directors who are classed as independent when appointed are not expressly required to maintain their independence for the duration of their mandates and, in such cases, should resign and submit that decision to the Company for assessment, except where otherwise stipulated by article 147-ter of the TUF.

 4.7.
-Lead independent director
+Lead Independent Director